seriousme/fastify-openapi-glue/README.md

 <a name="pluginOptions"></a>
 ### Options
   - `specification`: this can be a JSON object, or the name of a JSON or YAML file containing a valid OpenApi(v2/v3) file
-  - `service`: this can be a javascript object or class instance
+  - `serviceHandlers`: this can be a javascript object or class instance
   - `securityHandlers`: this can be a javascript object or class instance.
 See the [securityHandlers documentation](docs/securityHandlers.md) for more details.
   - `prefix`: this is a string that can be used to prefix the routes, it is passed verbatim to fastify.
 E.g. if the path to your operation is specified as "/operation" then a prefix of "v1" will make it available at "/v1/operation".
 This setting overrules any "basePath" setting in a v2 specification.
 See the [servers documentation](docs/servers.md) for more details on using prefix with a v3 specification.
  - `operationResolver`: a custom operation resolver function, `(operationId, method, openapiPath) => handler | routeOptions` where method is the uppercase HTTP method (e.g. "GET") and openapiPath is the path taken from the specification without prefix (e.g. "/operation").
-Mutually exclusive with `service`.
+Mutually exclusive with `serviceHandlers`.

-`specification` and `service` are mandatory, `securityHandlers` and `prefix` are optional.
+`specification` and `serviceHandlers` are mandatory, `securityHandlers` and `prefix` are optional.
 See the [examples](#examples) section for a demo.

-Please be aware that `this` will refer to your service object or your securityHandler object and not to Fastify as explained in the [bindings documentation](docs/bindings.md)
+Please be aware that `this` will refer to your serviceHandlers object or your securityHandler object and not to Fastify as explained in the [bindings documentation](docs/bindings.md)

 <a name="pluginApiExtensions"></a>
 ### OpenAPI extensions